-The Eclipse Integrated Computational Environment (ICE) will address the usability needs of the scientific and engineering community for the Big Four modeling and simulation activities.
-The focus of the ICE will be to develop an easily extended and reusable set of tools that can be used by developers to create rich user interfaces for their modeling and simulation products.
-Custom widgets and data structures with well-defined interfaces and high-coverage unit tests will be provided for plugin developers.
-Plugins based on the ICE tools will also be developed and released with the ICE for codes that the developers use and the community contributes to the extent that resources allow.
+The Eclipse Integrated Computational Environment (ICE) addresses the usability needs of the scientific and engineering community for the Big Four modeling and simulation activities.
+The focus of the ICE is to develop an easily extended and reusable set of tools that can be used by developers to create rich user interfaces for their modeling and simulation products.
+Custom widgets and data structures with well-defined interfaces and high-coverage unit tests are provided for plugin developers.
+Plugins based on the ICE tools are also developed and released with the ICE for codes that the developers use and the community contributes to the extent that resources allow.
 The idea is that the tools should be available for developers to do what they do and the deployment mechanism should be ready and waiting when they are finished.

 Each of the big four tasks presents unique challenges, but much of the capability required can be handled by extensions to the existing Eclipse tools.